quadstorejs/quadstore-comunica/packages/immutable/README.md

-# immutable-replacement
+# immutable

-This package provides an alternative implementation of [immutable][1]'s persistent data structures, tailored for use within Comunica.
+This package is used as a replacement for the well-known [`immutable`][1] package by `quadstore-comunica`'s build system.

-The goal for this alternative implementation is to maintain similar performance levels while significantly reducing the size of the package itself.
+This package only exports a `Map` class, which is the only export amongst all of `immutable`'s exports that Comunica actually uses.

-This package *is not a universal replacement for immutable* as it only implements the specific data structures required by Comunica.
+This package is not published to NPM.

 [1]: https://immutable-js.com